 Assistant Professor of Music

-Composer/Pianist Seunghee Lee holds Ph.D. and M.F.A. degrees from Brandeis University, M.M. from University of Illinois at Urbana-Champaign, and B.M. from Ewha Womans University in South Korea.
-Lee serves as Assistant Professor of Music at Ave Maria University, where she teaches Tonal and Advanced Music Theory, Class Piano, Music Composition and Piano lessons.
-Performances of her compositions have taken place at notable venues in Germany, Finland, Italy, South Korea and across the United States by Ensemble Uusinta, Dinosaur Annex Music Ensemble, McCormick Percussion Group, Ensemble Strings and Hammers, among others.
-Lee has received artist residencies and fellowship from Atlantic Center for the Arts and Virginia Center for the Creative Arts, ASCAP Fellow Scholarship from Composers Conference at Wellesley College, and recently won 2017 International Alliance for Women in Music Annual Concert Competition.
+Composer/Pianist Seunghee Lee holds Ph.D. and M.F.A. degrees from Brandeis University, M.M. from the University of Illinois at Urbana-Champaign, and B.M. from Ewha Woman’s University in South Korea.
+Lee serves as Assistant Professor of Music teaches Tonal and Advanced Music Theory, Class Piano, Music Composition and Piano lessons.
+Performances of her compositions have taken place at notable venues in Germany, Finland, Italy, South Korea and across the United States by Ensemble Uusinta, Dinosaur Annex Music Ensemble, McCormick Percussion Group, Ensemble Strings, and Hammers, among others.
+Lee has received artist residencies and a fellowship from Atlantic Center for the Arts and Virginia Center for the Creative Arts, ASCAP Fellow Scholarship from Composers Conference at Wellesley College, and recently won 2017 International Alliance for Women in Music Annual Concert Competition.

 Chair of the Music Department, Associate Professor of Music

-Helen Tintes-Schuermann is Associate Professor of Voice and Chair of the Music Department at Ave Maria University.
+Helen Tintes-Schuermann is Associate Professor of music and Chair of the Music Department.
 She is an accomplished singer-actress (contralto) and voice teacher/coach who performs regularly in opera, oratorio, concert and musical theater.
 Recent performances include Messiah with the Ft.
 Myers Mastersingers, concerts with the Symphonic Chorale of SW Florida and a Puccini opera double bill with FM Opera (Minnesota).
 Tintes has performed throughout Europe and the USA and has given masterclasses in Austria, Spain, Finland, Estonia, Hungary, China, and throughout the USA.
 She has served on the faculties of Northwestern University, the University of South Carolina (Columbia) and the Music and Arts Private University (MUK) of Vienna, Austria.

 Education: B.S./B.A.
 Music Education and Literature (Minnesota State University); M.M.
-Vocal Performance (University of Minnesota); Masters in Lied and Oratorio (Mozarteum, Salzburg, Austria); DM Vocal Performance (Northwestern University)
+Vocal Performance (University of Minnesota); Magister Diploma in Lied and Oratorio, Mozarteum, Salzburg, Austria; D.M., Vocal Performance, Northwestern University.

 Dr. Carlson appeared in the Baltic International Piano Duo Festival and the Atlantic Music Festival.
 She performed a series of chamber music concerts in Germany with the ensemble “Memorial”.
 Her performance as a soloist with the Junger Künstler Bayreuth Festival Orchestra was featured on ARD TV (Germany).
 Since moving to Naples, Florida Dr. Carlson has performed in The Rachmaninoff Festival, the US-Russia Bridge Project Festival, and the Arts Naples World Festival.
 She has also appeared with the Naples Philharmonic and in the Sypert Salon Series at Artis-Naples, and in the Guest Artists Recital Series at the Bower School of Music at Florida Gulf Coast University.
 In 2013, Dr. Carlson made her conducting debut with the Classic Chamber Concerts.
 Since 2014, she serves as an adjunct professor of music at Ave Maria University.
 For more information, please visit www.AlexandraCarlson.org